seidzade/devops-exercise-teymour-mirrored/README.md

 1. Inside the vm execute `nodejs /tmp/bamboo-app/bamboo.js`.
 1. Open your browser, go to <http://localhost:8080>, you should get some information about how much we love bamboo.

+Important note: the infrastracture should work out of the box.
+There's no hidden part of the excersice in which you need to debug vagrant/virtualbox.

 #### Ready for action?
 Great.
 Your project is simple, as a DevOps panda you need to have the ability to develop nanoservices and create a mechanism for deploying them.
 Below, you can find the description of your tasks.

 ###### NodeJS/Python services
-Create two basic NodeJs or Python services, the first is gify-panda which should serve static files from a directory called `resources`.
+Create two basic NodeJs or Python services, the first is img-panda which should serve static files from a directory called `resources`.
 The directory should contain a random number of files.
 You may use any image that you like, as long as there is a panda over there.
+The service should return a *random* image on every GET request.

-The second service shall be called counter-panda, and should just maintain a counter of the amount of POST requests it served, and return it on every GET request it gets.
+The second service shall be called smart-panda, and should just maintain a counter of the amount of POST requests it served, and return it on every GET request it gets.
 A sample NodeJS service named bamboo-app already exists  [here](roles/bamboo/files/bamboo-app)

 ###### Deployment